apache/mynewt-site/docs/os/get_started/cross_tools.md

 $ ls -al /usr/local/bin/arm-none-eabi-gdb
 lrwxr-xr-x  1 aditihilbert  admin  69 Sep 22 17:16 /usr/local/bin/arm-none-eabi-gdb -> /usr/local/Cellar/gcc-arm-none-eabi-49/20150609/bin/arm-none-eabi-gdb
 ```
-**Note:** If no version is specified, brew will install the latest version
+**Note:** If no version is specified, brew will install the latest version available.
-available.
-Mynewt OS will eventually work with multiple versions available,
-including the latest releases.
-However, at present we have tested only with
-this version and recommend it for getting started.

 <br>
-### Install ARM Toolchain For Linux
+### Installing the ARM Toolchain For Linux

 On a Debian-based Linux distribution, gcc 4.9.3 for ARM can be installed with
 apt-get as documented below.
 The steps are explained in depth at